Updated: Feb 13

 When are you reflecting?

-Reflection allows us to dive into our into experiences to support our future decision making.
+Reflection allows us to dive into our experiences to support our future decision making.
 We can reflect on-action or in-action.
 Reflection on-action asks us to step back from an experience and capture our immediate thoughts, asking us to commit a certain level of commitment and time towards pulling these thoughts from our experience.
 Consider blocking out time as a way of engagement, this may be done solo or simply meeting a with a coach for coffee regularly.

 Where can you find space to reflect?